openstack/openstack-manuals/doc/install-guide/source/environment-ntp-other.rst

 .. only:: rdo or obs

-   1. Edit the :file:`/etc/chrony.conf` and comment out or remove all but one ``server`` key.
+   1. Edit the ``/etc/chrony.conf`` file and comment out or remove all but one ``server`` key.
 Change it to reference the controller node:

       .. code:: ini